Zamiell/isaac-faq/README.md

 - In Isaac, animations are represented by anm2 files in the `resources/gfx` folder.
 - Each entity in the game has an associated anm2 file.
 - Additionally, UI elements are rendered using various anm2 files (in the `resources/gfx/ui` folder).
-- anm2 files are simply XML files with a different file extension.
+- anm2 files are XML files with a different file extension.
 - To edit the vanilla animations or add new animations, you can:
   - Edit the files directly using a text editor.
 (Kilburn does this.)
   - Edit the files using the provided Isaac Animation Editor, which is located at: `C:\Program Files (x86)\Steam\steamapps\common\The Binding of Isaac Rebirth\tools\IsaacAnimationEditor\IsaacAnimationEditor.exe`